aspose-drawing/Aspose.Drawing-Documentation/net/showcases/celtic-heart/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-After applying shadows to the bottom ribbon, we need to redraw the section where the ribbons intersect to make the upper ribbon semi-transparent.
+After applying shadows to the bottom ribbon, we need to redraw the region where the ribbons intersect to make the upper ribbon semi-transparent.
 This intersection region is located at the middle point of 'Node2' on the upper ribbon.
 To create this region, we combine the path from the two underlying ribbons using the 'MakeUnderPart()' function.
 Then, we find the intersection region between the upper and bottom ribbons using the <a href="https://reference.aspose.com/drawing/net/aspose.drawing/region/intersect/#intersect_1">Region.Intersect method</a>.
 For this specific clip region, we apply a transparent background and redraw all three corresponding ribbons once more.
 </p>

 ```cs